stefanspringer1/swift-package-manager/Documentation/README.md

 Swift will build a single executable called `foo`.

-To the package manager, everything is a package, hence `Package.swift`.
+To the package manager, everything is a package, hence `Composition.swift`.
 However, this does not mean you have to release your software to the wider world; you can develop your app without ever publishing it in a place where others can see or use it.
 On the other hand, if one day you decide that your project _should_ be available to a wider audience your sources are already in a form ready to be published.
 The package manager is also independent of specific forms of distribution, so you can use it to share code within your personal projects, within your workgroup, team or company, or with the world.

 Of course, the package manager is used to build itself, so its own source files are laid out following these conventions as well.